etn-ccis/blui-angular-component-library/docs/ChannelValue.md

 </div>

-The following child element is projected into `<pxb-channel-value>`:
+The following child element is projected into `<blui-channel-value>`:

 | Selector | Description             | Required | Default |
 | -------- | ----------------------- | -------- | ------- |